-Commentary on The inner boundaries are readily recognisable and likely to be permanent.
-The outer boundary features boundaries are predominantly readily recognisable but not necessarily permanent.
+The inner boundaries are readily recognisable and likely to be permanent.
+The outer boundaries are predominantly readily recognisable but not necessarily permanent.
 If the suband impact on Green area was released, the new inner Green Belt boundaries would not meet the NPPF definition.
-Belt boundary The new boundaries would require strengthening. strength.
+The new boundaries would require strengthening.

+Categorisation & Recommendation

+recommendation

-Sub-area category & The sub-area performs weakly against NPPF purposes and makes a less important recommendation contribution to the wider Green Belt.
+Sub-area category & The sub-area performs weakly against NPPF purposes and makes a less important contribution to the wider Green Belt.
 If the sub-area is released, the new inner Green Belt boundary would not meet the NPPF definition for readily recognisable and likely to be permanent boundaries.
 The new boundary would require strengthening.
 Recommended for further consideration in isolation as RA-36, or in combination with the western section of SA-77b as RC-8.

+Recommended Area Map